darktable-org/dtdocs/content/module-reference/processing-modules/diffuse.md

 # notes and warnings

+While this module is designed to be scale-invariant, its output can only be guaranteed at 100% zoom and high quality or full-size export.
+Results at lower zoom levels or export dimensions may or may not match your expectations.

 When setting a deblurring algorithm, try to bear in mind that many of the greatest images in the history of photography were taken with lenses that were not remotely as sharp as those available today.
 Although the current trend is to build and sell increasingly sharp lenses and have software apply insane amounts of sharpening on top, this fashion does _not_ lead to better imagery and makes the retouching process more tedious.
 Soft focus and a bit of blurriness have some poetic merits too, which surgically-sanitized HD images may fail to convey.

 It should be noted that global contrast (using simple tone curves or black/white levels) also affects our perception of sharpness, which is quite different from optical sharpness (optical resolution).
 Human eyes are only sensitive to local contrast, which may come from optical sharpness (e.g absence of diffusion -- thin edges) as well as from amplified tonal transitions.
 If some global tone mapping is in place to increase the contrast, the image will look sharper.
 If a tone mapping is used to decrease the contrast, the image will look more blurry.
 In none of these cases are the actual edges of objects affected in any way, and the perceptual consequences are pure illusion.